 Making science interesting to young people is critical for developing the next generation of scientists and the future of healthcare will be dependent upon this.

-That’s why our pharmaceutical business in Welwyn Garden City is forging strong links with local schools, including a science academy.
-They also actively support Setpoint Hertfordshire, an organisation that encourages scientific study in schools, and have been a sponsor of their Big Bang (Eastern) and National Science and Engineering Week for a number of years.
+That’s why our pharmaceutical business in Welwyn Garden City is forging strong links with local schools.
+We also actively support Setpoint Hertfordshire, an organisation that encourages scientific study in schools, and have been a sponsor of their Big Bang (Eastern) and National Science and Engineering Week for a number of years.

-Within Diagnostics we have been a proud supporter of initiatives such as the Brighton Science Festival and have worked with local schools´ in Burgess Hill and have successfully built strong partnerships with community groups and charities in Sussex, particularly in the areas of scientific education and youth activities.
+Our UK Diagnostics business has been a proud supporter of initiatives such as the Brighton Science Festival, has worked with local schools´ in Burgess Hill and has successfully built strong partnerships with community groups and charities in Sussex, particularly in the areas of scientific education and youth activities.

 Supporting the local community

 We regularly provide small financial donations to initiatives which help to improve local communities.

 This has included funding towards community festivals, to improve the local environment and to various groups who support deprived people.
 For example, our Diagnostics business currently supports the Sussex Snowdrop Trust which provides `Care at home` for local children who have a life-threatening or terminal illness.